 Here is the core of a simple job creation formula I think could apply in Canada and the USA.
 Governments need to choose a realistic timetable to do it.
 Probably, now might be their best chance to do it.
 We need jobs today.
 More government stimulus, by any name will merely add to debt and deficits and ignore the only job-creation entity in our midst, business.

 Government should abolish capital gains and corporate income taxes.
 It should tax funds leaving the business to employees and owners–employees’ compensation, and dividends paid to owners.
-Therefore, it should abolish special tax incentives to all sectors.
+As well, it should abolish special tax incentives to all sectors.

 Removing corporate income taxes sounds like a big deal.
 Certainly, left-leaning politicians will oppose it, but studies like this show most USA and foreign firms doing business in the United States avoid paying federal income taxes.
 Imagine the number of accountants and lawyers who would be able to focus on productive work instead of working to avoid taxes legally.

 One main government role must be to ensure that the infrastructure for effective business operations exist.
-It can do this well if it focuses on that job and not on creating silly rules that lawyers get around.
+It can do this well if it focuses on that job and not stop creating silly rules that lawyers get around.

 Getting rid of corporate taxes would mean fewer funds to government.
 That should spur it to cut waste.
 Government’s tax collection functions would be reduced.
 Then, it might do what good business leaders do.
 It might review its departments, eliminate unneeded functions, and shrink.
 Sadly, that’s wishful thinking.
-Government and waste seem to go together.
+Governments and waste seem to go together.